www.secureletterbox.com. We use cookies on this website for functionality and Google Analytics. If you accept cookies click on YES button.

 To address the letter plate related problems when designing new houses, the advice from the experts is to avoid introducing mail slots into front doors.
 From the property security point of view, it is preferable to have a secure mailbox outside.
 IdealGuard™/M secure by design multifunctional eco mailbox is the most advanced and cost-effective secure mailbox product.

 Where a letter plate is required or already installed on the front door, the property and the occupants should be protected from letter plate - related risks such as vandalism, mail theft, arson, fire, heat loss and flooding.
-This can be achieved by fitting a security letter box mounted behind the letter plate, which is designed to stop penetration of hazards and fire into the property.
+This can be achieved by fitting a security letter box attachments mounted behind the letter plate, which is designed to stop penetration of hazards and fire into the property.

-The only security letter box capable of safeguarding a letter plate at a low level is IdealGuard™ product.
+The only security letter box attachments capable of safeguarding a letter plate at a low level is IdealGuard™ product.
 It also works with a letter plate at a high level.

 For the protection of the letter plate, which is fitted at a high level, there are a number of different quality 'secure letter box' products on the market.
 The principle of caveat emptor applies when you are buying a secure letter box, meaning that the buyer alone is responsible for checking the quality and suitability of goods before a purchase is made.